Search

 McMurry Meadows Loop

-This is an easy, but longish, hike along a dual-track dirt road just south of Big Pine, 18 miles south of Bishop.
-It loops around McMurry Meadows providing an excellent view of the dramatic Crater Mountain and lovely Owens Valley.
-The loop follows McMurry Meadows Rd and Little Pine Creek for a 10-mile round trip with about 1,500 feet of elevation gain/loss.
-For a shorter trip follow McMurry Meadows Rd along the base of Crater Mountain for an out and back as energy and time permits.
-Crater Mountain is a fascinating geological feature that has been designated as a BLM (Bureau of Land Management) Wilderness Study Area.
-It forms part of the larger Big Pine volcanic field that includes Red Mountain, Fish Springs Cinder Cone, and Perlite Dome among many others.
+This is an easy but fairly long hike along a dual-track dirt road just south of Big Pine, about 18 miles south of Bishop.
+The trail loops around McMurry Meadows, offering excellent views of dramatic Crater Mountain and the beautiful Owens Valley.
+The full loop follows McMurry Meadows Road and Little Pine Creek.
+It is about 10 miles round trip with roughly 1,500 feet of elevation gain and loss.
+For a shorter outing, follow McMurry Meadows Road along the base of Crater Mountain as an out-and-back, depending on your energy and time.
+Crater Mountain is a fascinating geological feature and a designated BLM Wilderness Study Area.
+It is part of the larger Big Pine volcanic field, which also includes Red Mountain, Fish Springs Cinder Cone, and Perlite Dome, among many others.

 Mobius Arch Trail